bensurman/angular-screenmatch/README.md

 This prevents having to bind an event listener to `$window` every time a directive is used or an angular binding is made.
 Instead, scope is passed as an argument to the screenmatch functions and a listener is registered using `scope.$on`.
 The listener will deregister whenever the scope is destroyed.

-To create a permanent listener, the `scope` argument can be omitted from either `bind` or `once` and it will default to listening on `$rootScope`.
+To create a permanent listener, the `scope` argument can be omitted from any function and it will default to listening on `$rootScope`.
 Be careful to unregister any listeners you don't need if you use this feature.

 You can hook into the `$broadcast` event anywhere else in your project by registering your own listener.
 See the [docs](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$on) for more info.